qwyk/unlocodes-python/README.md

     *  Use `-tz` or `--timezones` to try to append timezones based on lat/lng.
 This will significantly increase the processing time (+1hr).

 N.B.: Tested on macOs / Linux, not on Windows.

+## Extras
+resolve_chinese_ports.py tries to resolve the lat/lng and timezone by removing the ` Pt` portion from their name and matching them against entries in the list where name-` Pt` and locality and country match.
+For example Shanghai Pt is resolved by Shanghai

+geocode.py tries to fill lat lng and timezone based on the google geocoding api.
+Google will charge for this api so this can get expensive and take several hours.